XanderLeaDaren/numworks-rpn/README.md

 In dynamic mode, use the [↑] and [↓] arrows to select stack levels.
 When a level is selected, press [⌫] to DROP all levels from top down to the selected one, or press [OK] or [EXE] to PICK the value in the selected level and copy it on stack top instead of the actual value.

+In fixed Entry RPN mode, numbers are displayed with fixed 25 decimal places.

 ### HP features not supported
 Because the script is already too heavy:
 - improper fractions